DmitryKonovets0/Training---Irvas-Window/readme.md

 ## Task Conditions

-*Modal Window - Calculator*
+*Modal Window - Calculator(Modification)*
-1. Make functional modal windows.
-2. Create an object to store user-input data.
-3. Remove the ability to select both checkboxes at once.
+Disable the ability to navigate through modal windows without filling in data.
-4. Remove the ability to close the modal window by clicking on the overlay.
+Automatically close the modal window 5 seconds after filling in and submitting data to the server.
-5. Disallow entering letters in the "width" and "height" input fields.
+Clear the data object after closing the modal window.
 ## Note

 This project is intended solely for educational purposes.
 All code and materials within the repository are provided exclusively for learning purposes.